-- 28. Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
-After the admission of girls with statements of Special Educational Needs where the Academy is named in the statement, the criteria will be applied in the order in which they are set out in paragraphs 30 to 34 below. - 29.
-In accordance with its first specialism, Birkenhead High School Academy will select 10% of the places available based on their aptitude for learning music ("the Music criterion").
-An appropriate assessment for aptitude for learning music will be carried out by the school and applicants seeking entry under the Music criterion will also sit the non-verbal reasoning assessment set out in paragraph 32 below.
+5.6 Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
+After the admission of girls with statements of Special Educational Needs where the Academy is named in the

+- statement, the criteria will be applied in the order in which they are set out in paragraphs 5.7 to 5.9 below. - 5.7 In accordance with its first specialism, Birkenhead High School Academy will select 10% of the places available based on their aptitude for learning music ("the Music criterion").
+An appropriate assessment for aptitude for learning music will be carried out by the school.
 The seven places will be filled by those applicants who are assessed to have the greatest aptitude for music.
-Should there be a tie for last place(s) available; places will be allocated on a random basis.
-All applicants who seek a place under the Music criterion but to whom an offer is not made will be considered in accordance with the Banding procedure set out below.
-Where the Academy is oversubscribed the successful Music criterion applicants will not be allocated a place until after all those girls in public care (Looked After Children) have been allocated a place within their relevant band. - 30.
-All remaining places, after places have been allocated in accordance with paragraph 30, will be allocated on the basis of Norm Referenced Banding in line with the Admissions Code.
-All applicants will take a non-verbal reasoning assessment, administered by the Academy and marked by an independent assessor, GL Assessment.
-The non-verbal reasoning assessment will not be used in determining offers under the Music criterion.

-31. The Academy will admit the required number from each of the five ability bands based on the following percentage guidelines:

-'''

-Band 1 20% Band 4 20%

-Band 2 20% Band 5 20%

-Band 3 20%

-'''

-It is possible that the number of places to be determined by Banding will not be a multiple of five, in which case the following will apply.

-If the number of places to be determined by banding leaves:

-- a remainder of 1 when divided by 5, the place will be allocated to Band 3; - a remainder of 2 when divided by 5, the places will be allocated to Bands 2 and 4; - a remainder of 3 when divided by 5, the places will be allocated to Band 2, 3 and 4; and - a remainder of 4 when divided by 5, the places will be allocated to Band 1, 2, 4 and 5. - 32.
-If there are more applicants for each band than places available, within each band places will be allocated in the following order: - a) Girls who are in public care (Looked After Children) or were previously in public care, as defined in the School Admissions Code 2012 on the date at which the relevant applicants for admission are made. - b) Girls who will have a sister, including step, half, adopted or fostered living permanently at the same address, who will continue to be enrolled at Birkenhead High School Academy at the time of the admission. - c) Girls whose parent/s are currently Teaching, Administrative, Support Staff at Birkenhead High School Academy and have been employed for over two years. - d) In the case of twins applying for entry into Year 7, should one be allocated a place the other will automatically be offered a place even if they are set in different bands - e) Where in category b) and c) there are more applicants than there are places available, places will be allocated on a random basis.
-Any remaining places will be allocated on a random basis to girls applying from across the Wirral and beyond. - 33.
-Girls who have not taken the Banding test (apart from Looked After Children who must always be given priority) will be considered after girls who have sat the Banding test.
-They will be prioritised on the basis of criteria b) to d) above (in order).
-All applicants will be offered fair access to the test and reminded of the date, time and location of the test. - 34.
-In the event of oversubscription in Year 7, the above procedure will be open to scrutiny by an appropriately qualified external consultant appointed by the GDST Academy Trust Board.
+Should there be a tie for last place(s) available, places will be allocated on a random basis.
+Where the Academy is oversubscribed the successful Music criterion applicants will not be allocated a place until after all those girls in public care (Looked After Children) have been allocated a place. - 5.8 All remaining places will be based on a random allocation. - 5.9 Places will be allocated in the following order: - a) Girls who are 'Looked After' and 'Previously Looked After'.
+A Looked After Child is a child who is a) in the care of a local authority or b) being provided with accommodation by a local authority in the exercise of their social services functions (under section 22(1) of the Children Act 1989).
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or special guardianship order. - b) Girls who will have a sister, including step, half, adopted or fostered living permanently at the same address, who will continue to be enrolled at Birkenhead High School Academy at the time of the admission. - c) Girls whose parent/s are currently Teaching, Administrative, Support Staff at Birkenhead High School Academy and have been employed for over two years. - d) In the case of twins applying for entry into Year 7, should one be allocated a place the other will automatically be offered a place. - e) Where in category b) and c) there are more applicants than there are places available, places will be allocated on a random basis.
+Any remaining places will be allocated on a random basis to girls applying from across the Wirral and beyond.

-Arrangements for admission to post-16 provision
+6 ARRANGEMENT FOR ADMISSION TO POST-16 PROVISION